 Next step is to log out as Administrator and log in as new HR user and go in Editor mode.
 Navigate to processes as HR user.
 Category for HR Processes is visible and usable.
 User can see, open, add new and edit all elements, which Admin user couldn’t do after settings permission to HR Category.

 Using this example Administrator could create any User group with necessary Permission sets, assign to the group specific Users.
 Different kinds of group, with different Permission sets could provide to specific users to only they can see and/or modify some parts of system.

 In this scenario it will be explained how user groups and permission sets of the user will provide possibility for some user to just see some specific part of the system.
 This will be shown on example of External user and how External user can see only specific part of the system.

 Administrator creates Permission sets “External user permission set”, which has none permission selected.
 This Permission set will later be added to External Users.
 Administrator then creates new Permission set "Viewer user permissions" which has Open and Show element permission selected.
 This Permission set will later be added to External User group.

 Administrator create user ‘External user’.
-User role is Viewer.
+User role is Viewer (use the "Change permissions" dialog to set that in newer versions of Symbio).
 All other attributes that are needed are filled in.

 Administrator changes permissions on user that he has created by selecting on Change permissions button.
 In dialog box for permission sets he selects Permission set that he created in step one “External user permission set”, and user group will be added after he creates new User group.
 After this step, if user would logged in, nothing will be shown to the user, only navigation bar.
 Administrator creates new User group “External” from Admin panel.
 In Change permission dialog box, he chooses for Permission sets permission set that he created in step a.
 “Viewer user permissions”, and in User part he adds new user “External user” that he created in step b.